 PDR is not a one off process, it is an cyclical process and should compliment ongoing conversations throughout the year.

 Do I have to have 3 PDR conversations?

 While you may have a number of informal conversations during the year about work objectives, it is important that the formal discussions take place to ensure both staff and supervisors have the opportunity to discuss work objectives, development, performance, development and can also identify any blockages or issues that are posing challenges.

 Whilst it is important that each of these conversations takes place (i.e. objective setting, mid term review and final review), it is possible for the final review and objective setting for the following year to be completed at the same meeting.

 Roles and responsibilities

 Who will participate in the PDR process?

 All staff other than casuals will participate in the PDR process.
-This includes both academic and professional staff and staff on fixed term contracts greater then 12 months.
+This includes both academic and professional staff and staff on fixed term contracts till the end of December 2023.